ashutosh-aanand/typecode/dev-docs/DATABASE.md

 -- Users can insert their own sessions
 CREATE POLICY "Users can insert own sessions" ON public.typing_sessions
     FOR INSERT WITH CHECK (auth.uid() = user_id);

+-- Users can delete their own sessions
+CREATE POLICY "Users can delete own sessions" ON public.typing_sessions
+    FOR DELETE USING (auth.uid() = user_id);
 ```

 ## Configuration